nicobao/dao/README.md

 The very first minutes a new contributors join in, he must have the tool to take action according to its specific skillset.

 After contributing to something, the feedback (accepting his contribution) SHALL be almost immediate.
-This generate happiness in the contributor brain who immediately feels attachment, and hence will be happy to keep contributing.
-That is, it is important to accept a technically incomplete action - and modify/improve it later instead of making the contributor wait for months before his action/proposals advance or is accepted.
+This generates happiness in the contributor brain who immediately feels attachment, and hence will be happy to keep contributing.
+It means that it is important to accept a technically incomplete action - and modify/improve it later instead of making the contributor wait for months before his action/proposals advance or is accepted.
 After being accepted he/she will be happy to take feedback and improve.

-The barrier of entry should be minimal which require VERY STRONG opsec, and especially in relation with software security (to which documents/information do the contributor has access to? how and who authorize him/her?)
+The barrier of entry should be minimal which require VERY STRONG opsec, and especially in relation with software security (to which documents/information do the contributor has access to? how and who authorize him/her?).
+The contributor must not have to wait for others and ask for too many information.

-Focus on the fewest communicatino platforms possible in order not to loose everybody with too many tools.
+Focus on the fewest communication platforms possible in order not to lose everybody because of too many tools.

 ### In practice - tooling and processes